elric91/homeassistant_zigate/README.md

 - zigate/\_\_init\_\_.py
 - zigate/const.py
 - sensor/zigate.py
+- switch/zigate.py

 Grab interface.py from https://github.com/elric91/ZiGate/blob/master/interface.py and add it :
 - zigate/interface.py

+To pair a new device, go in developer/services (the little remote in the menu) and call the 'zigate.permit\_join' service.
+You have 30 seconds to pair your device.
+If successull, you should have a notification on your home page

 Example config for a xiaomi_aqara temperature sensor :
 - temperature is registered as the default value for the sensor (which grabs temperature, pressure & humidity).
 Any attribute declared for the sensor can be chosen as default attribute